 Welcome to the St. Patrick's Parade Website

-The parade will step off at noon on Elm Street in Manchester, RAIN OR SHINE, and proceed from Salmon to Central Street.
+It will step off at noon on Elm Street in Manchester, RAIN OR SHINE, and proceeded from Salmon to Central Street.

 2015 Grand Marshal

-The St. Patrick’s Parade committee has announced that John “Jack” O’Connor has been named Grand Marshal of the 20th annual Manchester St. Patrick’s Parade, which will be held on Sunday, March 29th.
+The St. Patrick’s Parade committee has announced that John “Jack” O’Connor has been named Grand Marshal of the 20th annual Manchester St. Patrick’s Parade, which was held on Sunday, March 29th.
 Each year, the parade names a Grand Marshal who is of Irish heritage and Catholic faith, who has contributed to the betterment of the greater Manchester area.

 The son of John and Katherine (Sheehan), Jack was born and raised in Fitchburg, MA.
 He attended St. Bernard's High School (Fitchburg) and was the Vice President of the Senior Class and the recipient of the prestigious "All Bernardian Award" in June 1953.